 Collaboration between all project participants is crucial for integral planning using BIM.
 Void planning, in particular, requires open communication and collaboration.
 Version 20 provides additional tools to simplify this collaboration, including a free tool for exchanges with external participants (e.g., architects or structural engineers).

 The progressive implementation of BIM-based planning processes raises the question of uniform void planning standards.
 Cross-platform workflows and process that can be documented and archived openly often still require a lot of manual labor because program solutions generally use a proprietary interface for exchange, failing to meet the recommendations of current BIM standards that consider the exclusive use of native formats for such purposes problematic.
 The recently finalized DIN SPEC 91391, which specifies the functional requirements for a joint data environment (CDE; e.g., under VDI 2552 or DIN EN ISO 19650), specifically recommends buildingSMART’s BIM Collaboration Format (BCF) as of Version 2.x.

 liNear ENABLES BCF-BASED WORKFLOW

-The recently-released Version 20 of liNear Solutions for Revit takes on the challenge of offering a solution for increased openness and process orientation requirements.
+The Version 20 of liNear Solutions for Revit takes on the challenge of offering a solution for increased openness and process orientation requirements.
 Special construction tools for void provisions enable a BCF-based workflow for void planning.
 This allows open process structures to be realized for void planning and approval across disciplines.